A great 7-day Budget Safari travelling north along the famous Garden Route of South Africa from Cape Town to Port Elizabeth.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

-Leaving Oudtshoorn, we return to the coastline of South Africa, driving via spectacular scenery as we cross the majestic Outeniqua Mountains.
-One of South Africa’s most picturesque areas, the Garden Route is a nature lover's paradise with pretty lagoons, majestic mountains, sandy beaches and rocky coastline, indigenous forests and endemic fynbos.
+One of South Africa’s most picturesque areas, the Garden Route is a nature lover's paradise with pretty lagoons, majestic mountains, sandy beaches and rocky coast, indigenous forests and fynbos.
 Continuing along the Garden Route, we head to the charming coastal village of Wilderness where we overnight at a resort.
 Accommodation is in twin share rooms with en-suite bathrooms and facilities include a pool, bar, restaurant and internet.

 Spend the morning enjoying the beautiful beaches of Plett, as the seaside resort town of Plettenberg Bay is known locally.